Enrique1987/databricks/01_02_Data_Engineer_Professional/Exam-Preparation-Data-Engineer-Professional.md

 **Question 28
-ìA Delta Lakeís functionality that automatically compacts small files during individual writes to a table by performing two complementary operations on the tableî
+‚ÄúA Delta Lake‚Äôs functionality that automatically compacts small files during individual writes to a table by performing two complementary operations on the table‚Äù
 Which of the following is being described in the above statement?**

 &nbsp;&nbsp;&nbsp;&nbsp;Auto OPTIMIZE